-If I was alien, this is where I would land as the first on Earth!
+If I was an alien, this is where I would land first on Earth!

-Let us know what do you think about these laws in the comment section below…
+Let us know what you think about these laws in the comment section below…

 Which one is the most interesting in your opinion, which one would you love to have in your country or which one would you never want to have in your country?